Encrypted data handling startup DataFleets acquired by LiveRamp for over $68M – TechCrunch

 The deal will probably result in the retiring of the DataFleets brand (young as it was), but their various customers will probably make the trip to LiveRamp.
 The most recent of those is HCA Healthcare, a major national provider that just announced a COVID-19 data sharing consortium that would be using DataFleets’s services.
 That’s a pretty powerful validation for an approach just commercialized late last year, and a nice catch for LiveRamp to add to its healthcare client collection.

-For its part LiveRamp plans to use its augmented services to expand its operations and offerings in Europe, Asia, and Latin America over the coming year.
+For its part LiveRamp plans to use its augmented services to expand its operations and offerings in Europe, Asia and Latin America over the coming year.
 The company has also called for a federal data privacy law, something that hopefully that will be achieved under the new administration.